tiendu/tiendu.github.io/_posts/2026-03-08-from-solid-to-modern-arch-eng.md

 -   braking systems
 -   steering systems

-These parts evolve independently.
+Each of these components evolves independently.

-An electric motor can power both a car and a truck.
+The same electric motor can power multiple vehicles.
+An autonomous driving system can be installed in different models.

-This is where **composition** becomes a better model.
+This structure is better expressed using **composition**.

 ---

-## Modeling Cars with Composition
+## Modeling the Vehicle as Components

-Instead of encoding the engine type into the class name, we make it a dependency.
+Instead of encoding the engine type in the class hierarchy, the engine becomes a dependency.

 ``` python
 class Car: